heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/html/attributes.md

 type
-    text : Create a text field to get text input from a use radio : Create a radio button to get text input from a use
+    text : Create a text field to get text input from a use radio : Create a radio button to get text input from a use checkbox : Create a checkbox to get text input from a use
 ```